raniphore/PGDDS-IIIT-Bangalore/README.md

 ## Project Description:

-1. Find sectors in which your company should invest based on given parameters.
+[1] Spark Fund Case Study : Spark Funds, anasset management company wants to make investments in a few companies.
+Hence, to understand the global trends in investments, real investment data is collected fromcrunchbase.com.
+The objective was to perform exploratory analysis to find sectors and countries in which the company should invest based on given parameters.